 Entrance to the building is accessed through the main entrance, which is slightly set back from the rest of the building, the front entrance is of timber frame with Spandrel panelling within the inserts to the frame either side of the front door.
-The rear is of Aluminium construction with Spandrel panelling in the inserts on either side of the entrance.
+The rear door is of timber construction with Spandrel panelling in the inserts on either side of the entrance.